 “His “little man” appeal has won over many white workers who are tired of their union’s cooperation with big corporations.
 But Wallace is not the answer to their problems.
 He is just another kind of boss.”6

 Wallace, who went on to win five southern states, had tapped into the toxic blend of racism and economic misery that has long been part of American history and American demagoguery.
-It is the same seam of bigotry and resentment that Trump attempted to mine.
+It is the same seam of bigotry and resentment that Trump is trying his best to mine.

 The Peace and Freedom Party may not have had the funds, staff, or media coverage necessary to win, but they discovered a truth we dare not ignore.
 Unless the labor and social movements can create a compelling alternative to racist resentment and class exploitation, the Trumps and Wallaces of the world will find a base among the white working class.
 JOIN took up the long hard struggle that awaits anyone willing to change the world.

 Decades later, JOIN’s history is still a useful and usable past.
 Organizers with the courage and stamina to engage the white working class should consider the basic insights underlying JOIN’s work as a guide to action.